Install and activate VMware HCX in Azure VMware Solution

 You will need to turn on the virtual appliance manually.
 After powering on, wait 10-15 minutes before proceeding to the next step.

 Activate VMware HCX

 After deploying the VMware HCX Connector OVA on-premises and starting the appliance, you're ready to activate it.
-First, you'll need to get a license key from the Azure VMware Solution portal, and then you'll activate it in VMware HCX Manager.
-Finally, you’ll need a key for each on-premises HCX connector deployed.
+First, you need to get a license key from the Azure VMware Solution portal and activate it in VMware HCX Manager.
+Then you need a key for each on-premises HCX connector deployed.